 Steps this replaces

 Manual GL search in Fusion — hunting for a matching entry without a highlighted candidate.
-Phase 1 surfaces the likely match and highlights it; user verifies rather than searches.
+Exception Intelligence surfaces the likely match and highlights it; user verifies rather than searches.

 Quantify